 It will be interesting to see how the “re-opening” plays out, not only in Florida, but in the other 49 states, all of which are now in various stages of relaxing their restrictions.
 For broadcast radio and other marketing platforms, there's a lot of “bated breath” taking place as we all wait and see just how excited consumers are about returning to sit-down restaurants, as well as taking part in so many other activities we used to consider “normal.”

-One of the striking realities of this pandemic is how “un-unified” policies have been, whether we're talking about actions state governors have been taking – or not taking – or the standards businesses will be using as they open their first time in weeks.
+One of the striking realities of this pandemic is how “un-unified” policies have been, whether we're talking about actions state governors have been taking – or not taking – or the standards businesses will be using as they open for the first time in weeks.
 How will they change their operations, their hygiene regimen, their social distancing, and face mask requirements?
 Suffice it to say, there's a lot of pressure on businesses to do the right thing, and handle their “new normal” operations in ways that inspire consumer confidence.

 Many people want to know these details because they will obviously vary – in some cases, greatly – from restaurant to restaurant, gym to gym, and nail salon to nail salon.
 It's noteworthy Salt 7's exuberant alert contained no information about safety and hygiene.
 They're hoping their clientele falls right back into their old patterns.
 As the email says, it's “party time.”